So Simon, why did you start a recruitment business?

 What is the best thing about your job?

 I still get a kick out of helping and connecting people.
 Using my networks, experience and specialist knowledge to guide people and organisations towards great outcomes – it’s very rewarding.
 I also enjoy tough, hard to fill senior level roles from new clients.
 I like to test my networks and sourcing skills to the maximum, and I pride myself on focusing on finding my clients ‘gamechangers’.

-I love the variety, and I love the opportunity to be creative.
-In any one day I might go from a business planning session, to a meeting with website guys to design our new site, to a candidate interview, then to a client meeting, run a staff training session before sitting down at the end of the day to write a blog article.
+There is a lot of variety, and I love the opportunity to be creative.
+In any one day, I might go from a business planning session, to a candidate interview, then to a client meeting, and then run a staff training session before sitting down at the end of the day to write a blog article.
 Exhausting but the stretch is great.